qqqlab/madflight/readme.md

 Board: LED: C13, key button: A0

 PWM1-6 are connected to timer1, PWM7-8 to timer3 and PWM9-10 to timer4.
-PWM pins connected to the same timer have all the same frequency.
+PWM pins connected to the same timer operate at the same frequency.

 (*) 5V input via diode from BEC.
 Without a diode take care not connect USB and the battery at the same time!